DIVORCE IN Texas - YOUR COMPLETE STARTER GUIDE

 Between 40 and 50 percent of people in the United States divorce.
 January and August traditionally see the highest number of divorce filings.
 Approximately 75,000 people divorce in Texas each year.

-Checklist of resources you’ll need (lawyers, coaches, mediators, appraisers)
+Checklist of Divorce-Related Resources (lawyers, coaches, mediators, appraisers)

 Sometimes it takes a village to navigate the divorce process.
 Thankfully, there exist trained professionals who can guide you through it safely and efficiently.
 If you are looking to build your dream divorce team or add to it, we have compiled a list of our favorite experts from which you can pick and choose according to your needs.
 Your divorce team may include any combination of the following individuals or websites: